 The challenge was getting a customer segment notoriously difficult to onboard and retain, to do so at scale and with little to no human resources.
-My role had become half program management, half implementation.
+My role had become half-program management, half-implementation.
 I was spending time on the phone with customers to learn how I could scale a program that would onboard and train new teams without human touch.
 Then I was tasked with developing a complete onboarding program.

-4. Apply for a job opening.
+4. Apply for a PM job opening at your company.

 After spending a couple of years managing problems inside and outside of the workplace, I had created a body of work that I could point to and now had experiences to draw from.

 All of the experiences I described above were pivotal in landing the job of a product manager.
 Here are some of the skills I acquired along the way that helped me demonstrate to my employer that I could do the job of a PM: